proserge/the-blog/README.md

 * PostgreSQL for database;
 * Devise for user authentication;
 * Bootstrap 4 for better front-end creation;
 * Heroku for production.
-Here is the link on working app: [the-blog] (https://the-blog-2.herokuapp.com).
+Here is the link on working app: https://the-blog-2.herokuapp.com.
 It could take some time to load, please wait.